Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *How will changes (such as stakeholder opinions or test) during the design process be implemented into this design?*

+Furthermore, the SDD will guide us all the way through the system.
+According to this document or the first phase some requirements can be added or removed from the software requirements.
+Consequently, requirements of the stakeholders can be met more precisely after each sprint of our development process.
 #### 3.2.3 Design verification and design role in validation
 ## 4. Design description information content
 ### 4.1 Introduction